Find Affordable College Courses

 Carthage, TX

-You’ll join some of the best and brightest minds around you if you attend Panola College.
-The school came in at #5 on this year’s Best Value Nursing Schools in the Southwest Region list.
+You’ll be in good company if you decide to attend Panola College.
+It ranked #5 on our 2023 Best Value Nursing Schools in the Southwest Region list.
 Panola College is a small public school located in the distant town of Carthage.

 The average tuition and fees for an out-of-state undergraduate student at Panola College are $4,680 a year.